 Once the job posting is posted for the position of Police Officer or Police Cadet, the applicant may fill out the online application or to apply in person go to The City of Beaumont Personnel & Benefits Department ( located in the City Hall building suite #135).

 Applicants will be notified by using the contact information that was provided on the online application for the scheduling of the JRAT.
-The JRAT consists of a weapons test, 300 meter run, timed push-ups, timed sit-ups, agility run, 1.5 mile run and written exercises (report writing, spelling and math).
+The JRAT consists of a weapons test, 300-meter run, timed push-ups, timed sit-ups, a 1.5-mile run and written exercises (report writing, spelling, and math).

 COMPLETE BACKGROUND INVESTIGATION

-The objective of the Background Investigation is to verify that the applicant is of good moral character and to determine the integrity, honesty, and truthfulness of the applicant.
+The objective of the Background Investigation is to verify that the applicant is of good moral character must be able to render credible testimony and to determine the integrity, honesty, and truthfulness of the applicant.

 The applicant is asked a series of oral questions by a board comprised of Beaumont Police Officers.